ScienceOfComputerProgramming/SCICO-D-20-00070/COMMAND.md

 git sciit init [-r | -s]
 ```

-Creates an empty repository or builds from past commits.
+creates an empty repository or builds from past commits

 `[--reset | -r]` resets the issue repo and rebuild from past commits